SampleEnvironment/SECoP/protocol/issues/040p Finalise specification.rst

 Motivation
 ----------
-The current specification looks a lot like a placeholder with lots of pointers to other documents.
+The current specification looks a lot like a placeholder with lots of pointers to Issues.
 Also many things are only tried to clarify by inserting *note* and *remark* snippets.

 Proposal
 --------
 Finalise the specification by replacing all *note* snippets with a definition.
+As long as clarifying *note* and *remark* snippets are needed, its not yet a specification.

 Discussion
 ----------